web25Lucius/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

 1. Describe the biggest difference between `.forEach` & `.map`.
+Map returns a new array.  forEach doesn't.
+They both effect the items in an array.

-2. What is the difference between a function and a method?
+2. What is the difference between a function and a method? a method is a function in an object

 3. What is closure?
+We can pull data from parent to child, but not the other way around.
+Adults have nothing to learn from children.  (joke..but good way to remember)

 4. Describe the four rules of the 'this' keyword.
+       Implicit:  look to the left of the dot notation to identify which object this refers to
+       Explicit:  call them, let me see them (shakespeare) .call(); , .bind(); , .apply();
+      .call allows you to argue in variables one by one .apply allows you to argue in an array
+      .bind creates a new function by binding the information and storing it for later use.

 5. Why do we need super() in an extended class?
+Extend tells the object the address of the parent, which traits it will inherit.
+Super allows you to access the information from the parent.
+When extend is used with super it acts as .bind();.
 ## Project Set up

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [x] Create a forked copy of this project.
-- [ ] Add TL as collaborator on Github.
+- [x] Add TL as collaborator on Github.
-- [ ] Clone your OWN version of Repo (Not Lambda's by mistake!).
+- [x] Clone your OWN version of Repo (Not Lambda's by mistake!).
-- [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
+- [x] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
-- [ ] Create a pull request before you start working on the project requirements.
+- [x] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-- [ ] You are now ready to build this project with your preferred IDE
+- [x] You are now ready to build this project with your preferred IDE
-- [ ] Implement the project on your Branch, committing changes regularly.
+- [x] Implement the project on your Branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.
+- [x] Push commits: git push origin `<firstName-lastName>`.

 Follow these steps for completing your project:

-- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo).
+- [x] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo).
-- [ ] Add your team lead as a Reviewer on the Pull-request
+- [x] Add your team lead as a Reviewer on the Pull-request
-- [ ] TL then will count the HW as done by  merging the branch back into master.
+- [x] TL then will count the HW as done by  merging the branch back into master.

 ## Minimum Viable Product